monocle-h2020/MONDA/README.md

 | WISPstation009 | Hungary   | Halasto         | 17.6167   | 46.6342  | 2019-07-23 | 2019-10-07 |

 ### About the api_public access example script
-We made an example to demonstrate how to connect with the WISPcloud api and plot Rrs and ir/radiance measurements using date and instrument serial as an input.
+An example script is provided to connect with the WISPcloud API and subsequently plot Rrs and (ir)radiance measurements using date and instrument serial number as input arguments.

-#### username & password to access WISPcloud public API
-Username : public_access
-Password:  WISPstation

 ### So-Rad

-The So-Rad is a low-power, low cost autonomous system to obtain high-frequency water-leaving reflectance from non-stationary platforms such as ships and buoys.
+The So-Rad is a low-power, low cost autonomous platform to obtain high-frequency water-leaving reflectance from non-stationary platforms such as ships and buoys.
 So-Rad software is highly configurable and open-source.
-So-Rad optimizes the measurement geometry of commercially available sensors which increases the number of successful observations of water colour obtained from moving platforms (Simis and Olsson 2013).
+So-Rad optimizes the measurement geometry of commercially available sensors which increases the number of successful observations of water colour obtained from moving platforms (concept as in Simis and Olsson 2013).

 Hyperspectral water-leaving reflectance is used to determine diagnostic features in water colour that can be associated with phytoplankton biomass, suspended solids and dissolved organic matter concentration.